JimLynchCodes/rust-cli-exercises/01_hello_world/README.md

 ## Bonus

-Add some documentation to your own README file describing the different commands people who run when developing and testing your project.
+- Add some documentation to your own README file describing the different commands people who run when developing and testing your project.

+- Deploy your cli tool to cargo and/or npm so others can install it!